judofyr/gemify/README.md

     Please open gemify.gemspec in your text editor and fill out the details.

+    You should fix any warnings that was reported above.
+You won't need to generate a new gemspec after you've fixed them.

     You must also define Gemify::VERSION in lib/gemify/version.rb.
     Gemify has automatically created the file for you, so simply open it in your text editor and fill in the current version.